Preface

 Understanding Performance

-1. There's another level to this game.
+1. There's another level - catching a glimpse

 The Contributor Role

-1. We are all Contributors
+2. We are all Contributors

-2. The four levels of value-add
+4. The four stages of value-add

 The Lead Role

-4. Negotiating the essential elements
+4. Delegate rests on three essential elements

 The Executive Role

-1. Activate the organization
+5. Activate your organization

 1. Executives are increasingly distant from where the work occurs